 - Turn out dough onto a floured surface and punch it gently into kind of a rectangle about the size of the loaf pan.
 Cut into two halves and set them next to each other running down the length of the pan.

 - Cover loosely with a greased piece of plastic wrap and let shaped dough rise in a warm, draft-free place until doubled in size (dough should be just puffing over top of pan), about 45 minutes.

 - Preheat oven to 375° F. Beat remaining egg with 1 teaspoon water in a small bowl to blend.
-Brush top of dough with egg wash and sprinkle with sea salt (I did not do this), if desired.
+Brush top of dough with egg wash and sprinkle with sea salt or sesame seeds if desired.

-- Bake the bread (you can rotate the loaf pan halfway through if you need to) until bread is deep golden brown and baked through, about 35 minutes.
+- Bake the bread until bread is deep golden brown and baked through, about 35 minutes.